 Your dog will be happy to walk anywhere with you, but exploring a new location can make a day out more interesting for you.
 Become a tourist for the day, take some photographs of your dog in unusual settings, or find a tea shop that will allow your dog to visit too.

 Take a day trip to the beach

 Even if your dog hasn’t visited the seaside before, you can be sure he will love a gallop along the beach, chasing the waves.
-The sea may be too chilly for a swim, but you can take off your shoes and paddle along the shoreline, while your dog chases a ball into the waves.
-Finish off your day with an ice cream, or fish and chips as you watch the sun go down.
+The sea may be too chilly for a swim, but you can take off your shoes and paddle along the shoreline while your dog chases a ball into the waves.
+Finish your day with ice cream or fish and chips as you watch the sun go down.